Fish Creek Covered Bridge

-On July 27, 1881 a committee was appointed by the Wetzel County Court for letting out a contract for a bridge to be built across Fish Creek.
-The bridge is believed to have been built in 1881 or shortly thereafter.
-Wetzel County was originally home to several covered bridges, but to date only the Fish Creek Covered Bridge remains.
-It is one of two covered bridges remaining in West Virginia that has the single kingpost truss design.
+Little information about the construction of Fish Creek Covered Bridge has survived to us today.
+On July 27, 1881 a committee was appointed by the Wetzel County Court to oversee a contract for a bridge to be built across Fish Creek.
+The bridge is believed to have been built in 1881, or shortly thereafter.
+Wetzel County was originally home to several covered bridges, but to date, only the Fish Creek Covered Bridge remains.
+The bridge was listed on the National Register of Historic Places in 1981.

 The dimensions of the Fish Creek Covered Bridge are twelve foot ten inches wide and thirty-six feet in length.
 The bridge is constructed of wooden siding painted barn red.
 There is a galvanized metal roof that covers the entire structure.
 The kingpost style of truss features a vertical beam which meets the apex of the roof and supports the cross-beams from above.
 Along with Dents Run Covered Bridge, Fish Creek Covered Bridge is one of two covered bridges remaining in West Virginia that display the single kingpost truss design.

 The Fish Creek Covered Bridge has been heavily modified and rebuilt since the late nineteenth century.
 Modern reinforcements were added prior to 1981.
 These modifications involved replacing the original wood stringers with metal ones in order to better support the deck.
 In 2001, the bridge was completely rebuilt by Lone Pine Construction for $218,409.
 The only materials conserved during this reconstruction were four timber braces.
 These braces, along with the stone abutments, are the only original components of the bridge that still exist.
 The Fish Creek Covered Bridge exists as a strange superposition of historical and modern.
 It possesses a historically faithful design and location, though the structure itself is essentially a twenty-first century bridge.